notanaha/gpt-oss-20b-finetuning/README.md

   * Explicitly define `max_seq_length` in `SFTConfig`
   * Set the `PYTORCH_CUDA_ALLOC_CONF` environment variable

-  ⚠️ At the time this code was prepared, there was a known bug in TRL where `max_seq_length` caused issues.
-Check your TRL version if this occurs.
+  At the time this code was prepared, there was a known bug in TRL where `max_seq_length` caused issues.